benchristelcom/benchristelcom.github.io/src/posts/software-design-in-one-page/index.md

 - the program's data is stored in files.
 - the path to a file may be given as absolute or relative.
-- how to tell is a path is absolute (it looks for a leading `/` — but that won't work on Windows!)
+- A path is absolute if it has a leading slash (but that's wrong — it won't work on Windows!)
-- there is special logic for resolving a relative path — we don't just use the path as-is.
+- there is special logic for resolving a relative path — we can't just use the path as-is.
 - "absolute" paths should actually be interpreted as relative to a `src` directory.
 - the input files contain HTML.
-- the files are utf-8 encoded.
+- the files are UTF-8 encoded.
 - the "page title" of an HTML document is the text of its first `h1` element.
 - the page title should default to the filename if no `h1` is present.